Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 6. how the root cause was found
 7. what changed afterward

-The best answers are not heroic.
-They are boring in the right way.
+The best answers are boring in the right way rather than heroic.
 The engineer noticed evidence, narrowed the problem, communicated impact, chose a reversible mitigation, preserved information for root-cause analysis, and turned the incident into better tests, monitoring, design, or process.
 That is what maturity looks like.

 ## A Useful Incident Story